broadinstitute/ml4h/model_zoo/DROID/README.md

 ```

 ## Usage

+For parallel video loading, synthetic benchmarks, and V100 tuning, see
+[VIDEO_LOADING.md](VIDEO_LOADING.md).
+The training recipe defaults to four clip
+workers, selective MJPEG decoding, and one prefetched batch; the LMDB format is unchanged.

 ### Preprocessing
 The following scripts are designed to handle echo movies that have been processed and stored in Lightning
 Memory-Mapped Database (lmdb) files.
 We create one lmdb per echo study in which the keys are the filenames of the dicoms and